groonga/gcs.groonga.org/docs/tutorial/index.md

 with Groonga CloudSearch.
 You don't need Amazon CloudSearch API related knowledge.
 This document describes it.

-This document doesn't describe Amazon CloudSearch specific items such as how to start Amazon CloudSearch service and how much payment will be caused for your application.
+This document doesn't describe Amazon CloudSearch specific topics such as how to start Amazon CloudSearch service and how much payment will be caused for your application.
 See [Amazon CloudSearch page](http://aws.amazon.com/cloudsearch/) about them.